What is Call Me MiSTER?

-Students within the Call Me MISTER program are guided by the following vision statement:
+Students within the Call Me MiSTER program are guided by the following vision statement:

 I am a dedicated Servant Leader who is perpetuating a sorely needed concept - Servant-Leaders as role models in elementary schools.
 I am devoted to planting seeds of dignity and respect in children and inspiring them to cultivate those seeds producing a crop of unprecedented success.
 I will teach reading, writing and arithmetic and progress to self-esteem, imagination and determination.
 Because of my immeasurable promise, not only have I earned your respect, I demand it!
 A title is only important if ones' character and integrity dictate its use.
-When you address me, please verbalize my destiny... please do not call me by my first name... call me in reference to my great vision... call me MISTER!
+When you address me, please verbalize my destiny... please do not call me by my first name... call me in reference to my great vision... call me MiSTER!

 Education is perhaps the most powerful and transformative tool that we have at our disposal.
 I believe that teachers can truly change the world through their daily interactions with the next generation of leaders within their classrooms.
 I can still remember the impact that certain teachers had not only upon my retention of the subject matter being taught but also upon my entire worldview.
 Unfortunately, there are very few instances where I had an instructor who resembled myself.
-Call Me MISTER exists to change that dynamic forever.
+Call Me MiSTER exists to change that dynamic forever.

-Given that Black males in particular account for a miniscule percentage of teachers nationwide, the mission of Call Me MISTER is imperative toward pushing a paradigm shift in how we see educators, the subjects they teach, and most importantly, the children being taught.
+Given that Black males in particular account for a miniscule percentage of teachers nationwide, the mission of Call Me MiSTER is imperative toward pushing a paradigm shift in how we see educators, the subjects they teach, and most importantly, the children being taught.
 I fully expect Georgia College’s Call Me MISTER program to produce talented teachers who will become leaders for transformational change throughout school systems in the state of Georgia.

-Whether you’re a future MISTER, parent, potential donor or perhaps just curious to learn more, I’m happy that you’re exploring our website.
-Thanks for your interest in our Call Me MISTER program and don’t hesitate to contact my office to learn more.
+Whether you’re a future MiSTER, parent, potential donor or perhaps just curious to learn more, I’m happy that you’re exploring our website.
+Thanks for your interest in our Call Me MiSTER program and don’t hesitate to contact my office to learn more.

--C. Emmanuel Little
+-Dr. C. Emmanuel Little

-Director of Call Me MISTER & Minority Retention
+Director of Call Me MiSTER & Minority Retention

-- Call Me MISTER application (complete pdf or online application)
+- Call Me MiSTER application (online application)